 Journey groups return for the spring.
 See the Winter/Spring Formation Booklet or contact the Rev. David Olson at email@example.com for more information or to sign up.

-This article is the second in a three-part series about our church facility and the work needed to sustain it for future generations.
+This article is the follow-up to last fall’s three-part series interview with David Tucker conducted by Carolyn H’Doubler about our church facility and the work needed to sustain it for future generations.